-This page describes the factors that affect how you are billed for the software you get from Google Cloud Marketplace.
+This page describes the factors that affect how you are billed for the software you get from Cloud Marketplace.
 For steps to manage billing or cancel a subscription, see Managing billing for Cloud Marketplace.

 How you are charged for software

-Vendors can choose how they set up pricing plans for their software.
-The following sections describe the pricing plans that you might see in Google Cloud Marketplace:
+Cloud Marketplace providers can choose how they set up pricing plans for their software.
+The following sections describe the pricing plans that you might see in Cloud Marketplace:

 - Pricing plans for virtual machines